zhangzhongnan928/Tapp-Ideas/STL Tapp Building Requirements.md

 ## Notes
 #### 1. NFT can be used as account, that means any application can have NFTs, just use it as account, admin account, user account.
-#### 2. One Token/NFT can have unlimited script, example: selling NFT, same NFT each different listing price can be seprate script.
+#### 2. One Token/NFT can have unlimited TokenScript, example: selling NFT, same NFT each different listing price can be seprate script.
-#### 3. One script can be added to different Token/NFTs, example: love the Token/NFT, voting recorded in database
+#### 3. One TokenScript can be added to different Token/NFTs, example: love the Token/NFT, voting recorded in database
-#### 4. One script can use mutiple Token/NFTs, example: mix your NFT with mine, click mix choose one of your NFT, get a new one which combine mine and yours.
+#### 4. One TokenScript can use mutiple Token/NFTs, example: mix your NFT with mine, click mix choose one of your NFT, get a new one which combine mine and yours.
 #### 5. Tapp doesn't have to be stand along, it can has a landing page like Buy me a beer to work together with tapp.
+#### 6. If you don't know how to hide/change buttons(cards) based on ownership status or other status, a simple way is build different TokenScript for differet users/status.